 Evidence will be required to pursue a claim for wage loss.
 This will be discussed with you by your solicitor.

-If you have any police documentation or medical evidence in your possession, this should be provided to your solicitor.
-This evidence will otherwise be obtained throughout the course of your matter.
+All police documentation or medical evidence in your possession should be provided to your solicitor.

 Types of Compensation

-Compensation is available for any expenses you may have incurred as a result of the act of violence.
-These include relocation expenses if you have had to move to a safer location, changing locks, emergency medical and dental care, crime scene clean up costs and funeral expenses.
+Compensation is available for a range of expenses you may have incurred as a result of the act of violence.
+These include relocation costs if you have had to move to a safer location, changing locks, emergency medical and dental care, crime scene clean up costs and funeral expenses.

 This covers compensation for any financial loss you may have suffered as a result of the act of violence, such as reasonable travel expenses, medical and dental expenses and assistance with living expenses.
 You may also receive compensation for actual wage loss if your injury prevented you from working.

 Your solicitor can advise you further in respect of the various benefits available under the scheme and whether they are applicable to you.

 Yes, you may be able to claim up to $20,000.00 for actual wage loss provided that you have sufficient evidence in support of your claim.
 This includes payslips, tax returns, a letter from your employer confirming days off and medical evidence.
 If you are self-employed, you will need to provide Notices of Assessment, bank statements and a report from your accountant, detailing income received from the business.